 After the huge success of Any.Do, the immensely popular to-do list app for iOS and Android, its developers must have figured their dead-simple organization and beautiful interface was good for more than just tasks.
 So the company's branching out, bringing its know-how to three more markets in desperate need of powerful-yet-simple apps: calendar, email, and notes.
-Together they're called Any.Do's "life management apps," and we've had a chance to play with the first of them — Cal, the calendar app coming later this summer.
+Together, Any.do is referring to them as their "life management apps," and we've had a chance to play with the first of them — Cal, the calendar app coming later this summer.

 Cal is just about exactly what you'd imagine a calendar version of Any.Do would look like.
 (An update to Any.Do this week even added new fonts and icons to match.)
 It's beautiful and typography-rich, though photo backgrounds give it a little more visual pop than the strictly text-based Any.Do.
 Navigation is fairly normal for a calendar app — swipe left and right between days, pull down on the week list to see a month view, and tap on an event to see details.
 In a nice bit of company synergy, you can see your tasks for the day in your calendar.